ultrafro/temporalHop/README.md

 # temporalHop

-Yet another attempt at temporal consistency :)
+Yet another attempt at temporal consistency with high denoising :)

 This is a method of achieving img2img temporal consistency in automatic1111 across a long video without using eb-synth.
 This utilizes the phenomena that stable diffusion seems to be more consistent when creating multiple frames in a single image.